krasimir/actml/README.md

 run(<Foo name='John' />); // outputs "Hello John"
 ```

-The output or in other words the returned value of your element is available to its children via the [FACC (function as children pattern)](https://github.com/krasimir/react-in-patterns/blob/master/book/chapter-4/README.md#function-as-a-children-render-prop):
+ActML does not process children which are not ActML elements.
+So, the first possible output is to pass a function as a child and call it via the `children prop.
+Or the so called [FACC (function as children pattern)](https://github.com/krasimir/react-in-patterns/blob/master/book/chapter-4/README.md#function-as-a-children-render-prop):

 ```js
 const Foo = function ({ name, children }) {